 There are many details one could use to respond to this kind of question — for instance, you could highlight quantifiable achievements that match up to what’s requested of you.
-It’s a bit obvious but they would not have invited you to the interview as well as the other 15 people who have a similar skills set.
+It’s a bit obvious but they would not have invited you to the interview as well as the other 15 people who have a similar skill set.

 However, one of the things that a recruiter will be looking at (we believe the most important) is how genuine you are.
 We all have different upbringings, life and work experiences, and personalities.
 Those, combined, are difficult to mimic.
 Why did you show up for that interview in the first place?